 Grant joined Kopp Glass in 2008 as President and CEO.
 Since then, he has relentlessly driven the company toward leveraging and reinvigorating its core competencies and being the best in the world at manufacturing hand molded, specially formulated technical glasses for unique industrial applications.
 To him, being the best boils down to doing a handful of very important things flawlessly and living our core values every day.
 Grant has more than 40 years of experience in finance, business strategy, mergers and acquisitions, and other types of complex business transactions in a variety of industries.
 This extensive experience has given him a unique perspective to leadership.
 He is a firm believer that any company can only be as great as its people.
 With this belief guiding him, Grant has focused on processes that emphasize hiring, training, and retaining the best talent available.
 With a foundation of determined, passionate people with unshakable values, Grant believes we are unstoppable.

 Brian is inquisitive by nature; he always looks for new ways to solve problems.
 In his mind, there is always room for improvement.
-As an Optical and Process Engineer at Kopp Glass, Brian’s work focuses on optical lens design, glass and light source selection, and lens fixture design.
+As a Senior Product Development Engineer at Kopp Glass, Brian’s work focuses on optical lens design, glass and light source selection, and lens fixture design.
 His background in mechanical engineering has given him a unique perspective for optical engineering.
 He enjoys collaborating with customers to design lenses that perform better.

 Brian earned his B.S. in Mechanical Engineering at Robert Morris University (RMU) and is currently completing his Masters in Engineering Management at RMU.
 A native of Pittsburgh, Brian is an avid hockey fan; when he’s not watching the game, you can find him coaching local hockey teams.